terence636/DOCKER/README.md

 - Official images has clear documentation with docker team reviewing image content
 - Security update in a timely manner

-# Docker Container's Basic CMD
+# Docker Container's CMD
 (Try it at terminal when docker is running)
+- docker pull <image name> (download image)
 - docker info (system wide info about docker)
 - docker images (list out available images in local box)
 - docker run <image name>:<tag> (if the image is not in local box, docker will download from remote docker registry)
   - e.g. docker run busybox:latest echo "hello world" (busybox The Swiss Army Knife of Embedded Linux)
   - docker run spin up a new image
 - docker run -i -t <image name>:<tag>
-  - -i flag starts an interactive container
+  - i flag starts an interactive container
-  - -t flag creates a pseudo-TTY that attached stdin and stdout
+  - t flag creates a pseudo-TTY that attached stdin and stdout
+- docker ps (showing the current active containers)
+- docker ps -a (showing all active and non active containers)
+- docker run -d flag run container in background.
+Console can be used after the container is started up
+  - e.g. docker run -d busybox@latest sleep 60 and do a docker ps (container active for 60secs)
+- docker run --rm flag removes the container after it becomes inactive
+- docker run --name creates a name for the docker.
+Or else is randomly assigned e.g. docker run --name terence busybox:latest
+- docker inspect <container id> displays low level info abt container or image in JSON format

+## Docker Port Mapping
+- docker run -it --rm -p 8888:8080 tomcat:latest (map the container port to 8888)

+## Docker Logs
+- E.g docker run -it --rm -p -d 8888:8080 tomcat:latest will return the container's ID Do a docker logs <container's ID> to see the logs

-# Docker Container Deep Dive
+# Working with Docker Images
+- An image consist of multiple layers
+- Each layer is another image
+- Run docker history busybox:latest to see the layers
+- Changes are made to thin R/W layer that stack ontop of existing layers.
+- Those R/W layers will be removed once the container is destroyed

+# Build docker Image